I was facing a dilemma: My proposal for the quarterly meeting was due, and I had to write up feedback from our staff.

 To be honest, it baffled me.

 A new approach was needed to ensure this request resonated with our employees and they understood the importance of it.
 And I think that’s the problem, so many surveys get sent out that don’t explain the ‘why.’

 People’s opinions are personal and they are important to us, so why do we feel it’s adequate enough to send out a robotic demand for them?

-People have no qualms about giving their thoughts and feedback in conversation with a human being, whereas the feedback form, with it’s unemotive, data driven tactics seems to hit a wall.
+People have no qualms about giving their thoughts and feedback in conversation with a human being, whereas the feedback form, with its unemotive, data driven tactics seems to hit a wall.
 Is it the faceless forms that put people off from sharing personal opinion with them?

 So, I decided to tackle it exactly how I would in conversation with a person.
 I wrote an open and honest letter to our employees explaining why I needed the feedback, how the lack of it had been causing me sleepless nights, and how I was really stuck without them.
-I needed them to understand that when we ask for feedback, we’re doing it for a reason.
+I needed them to understand that when we ask for employee feedback, we’re doing it for a reason.
 Putting a face to the form and a personal message that everyone would be able to relate to.

-Within the first few minutes of it being sent I had 6 people contact me personally with apologies, and a few hours later we’d increased response rate by 15%.
+Within the first few minutes of it being sent I had six people contact me personally with apologies, and a few hours later we’d increased response rate by 15%.
 It was clear that communicating it in this way had real impact.

 I didn’t expect this next part either, but the next morning our COO, Doug Butler, sent out an email to the company:

 “All, Please read Cat's open letter and let's show some support for her and for GBU and provide some quick feedback.
 The GBUs are for YOU and we continually strive to make them more effective (and of course enjoyable).
 So please help out and take a moment to provide your feedback.
 Thank you”